Yomguithereal/psia-python-advanced/decks/intro.md

 You could learn python strictly in a means-to-an-end approach.

-I prefer give you some context and broader knowledge of what programming is, along with related concepts.
+I prefer giving you some context and broader knowledge of what programming entails, along with the related concepts.

 Some topics might not seem directly useful to you but will make you better programmers/engineers/researchers in the long run.